polarby/render/README.md

 Depending on the rendering settings, motion rendering can take quite long, so it is highly recommended to use methods with stream return, to notify the user about the progress of rendering.
-Look up [Handle Streams](#handling-stream--information-flow) to get to know how to render images with a notification streams.
+Look up [Handle Streams](#handling-stream--information-flow) to get to know how to render motion with a notification streams.

 #### Recording motion